Emission standard: United States

 The United States has its own set of emissions standards that all new vehicles must meet.
 In the United States, emissions standards are managed by the Environmental Protection Agency (EPA).
-In 2014, the EPA published its "Tier 3" standards for cars, trucks and other motor vehicles, which tightened air pollution emission requirements and lowered the sulfur content in gasoline.
+It uses tiers to identify emission standards for cars, trucks and other motor vehicles.
+In 2014, the EPA published its "Tier 3" standards for these vehicles, which tightened air pollution emission requirements and lowered the sulfur content in gasoline.

 EPA has separate regulations for small engines, such as groundskeeping equipment.
 The states must also promulgate miscellaneous emissions regulations in order to comply with the National Ambient Air Quality Standards.

 In December 2021 EPA issued new greenhouse gas standards for passenger cars and light trucks, effective for the 2023 vehicle model year.